lukaswenzl/astrometry/README.md

 pip install -e PATH/TO/CLONED/GITHUB
 ```

+## Changelog
+version 1.2: now addes header keywords.
+Does not write the result if the fit failed and has more options.
+It also tries the fit without considering scaling and general rotations first and goes back in case that failes.

 ## How to use it

 Without installing you have to be in the cloned git folder and then you can run